 - Needs to create a new folder for the company file on the host workstation.

-- The last step to complete this process is to copy the file with the extension ‘.qbw’ to the new folder that the user created in the first step, and then see if the company file is able to open and function correctly in the multi-user mode.
+- The last step to complete this process is to copy the file with the extension ‘.qbw’ to the new folder that the user created in the first step, and then see if the company file can open and function correctly in the multi-user mode.

-- If the company file is able to open successfully, then it would mean that the multi-user mode of QuickBooks is no more causing the issue of not working properly or not working at all.
+- If the company file can open successfully, then it would mean that the multi-user mode of QuickBooks is no longer causing the issue of not working properly or not working at all.